Dates

 - For objects: `{"url1": "Author 1", "url2": "Author 2"}|link` returns Markdown links with the text that matches the object keys.

-- `list` converts an array to a bullet list.
+- `list` to convert to a bullet list.

-- Use `list:task` to convert to a task list.
+- `list:task` to convert to a task list.

-- Use `list:numbered` to convert to a numbered list.
+- `list:numbered` to convert to a numbered list.

-- Use `list:numbered-task` to convert to a task list with numbers.
+- `list:numbered-task` to convert to a task list with numbers.

 - For an array of objects, it uses the object keys as headers.